Auxilor/auxilor.github.io/docs/ecoskills/how-to-make-a-skill.md

 **reward-messages:** Messages to send in chat on level up.

-**xp-gain-methods:** The trigger, multiplier/value, conditions and filters that will award skill XP.
+**xp-gain-methods:** The trigger, multiplier/value, conditions, args and filters that will award skill XP.

 **conditions:** Global conditions that must be met to gain skill XP.
 See [Configuring a Condition](https://plugins.auxilor.io/effects/configuring-a-condition).